In this video we break down all the Financial Aid Opportunities for International Students in the US.

 But there are other alternatives that can help fund your education.

 Always start looking at home.
-If you’re an outstanding student with great potential, your own country may be willing to send you to an American college or university to learn at some of the best institutions, and then return home to apply your newly acquired skills.
+If you’re an outstanding student with great potential, your own home country’s government may be willing to send you to an American college or university to learn at some of the best institutions, and then return home to apply your newly acquired skills.

 To give you some examples of these programs:

-You should talk to the education department of your home country and your US embassy or consulate to see if government-funded programs are available.
+You should talk to the education department of your home country for government aid and your US embassy or consulate to see if such aid or government-funded programs are available.

-You can find information on budgeting, the cost of your education, financial resources and any financial support you can access.
+You can find information on budgeting, the cost of your education, student financial aid application, resources and any financial support you can access.

 For their students, most colleges have either need- or merit-based, financial assistance and aid packages, which can come in various forms.